 That was a “game-changer” for investors that were ready to sell to Bayer for $34 a share, said Sachin Shah, a Jersey City, New Jersey-based special situations and merger arbitrage strategist at Tullett Prebon.

 “Nobody knew the market opportunity was that great until Reckitt’s CEO pointed it out,” Shah said in a phone interview.
 “Reckitt’s looking at it and saying this is a $30 billion pie of which Schiff has such a small sliver.
 They’re willing to pay above Bayer because they see the opportunity.”

 Reckitt Benckiser, the maker of Strepsils cold remedies and Gaviscon heartburn relief, and Schiff have products that are already sold by some of the same retailers, such as Wal-Mart Stores Inc. and Costco Wholesale Corp.
-(COST), and there’s an opportunity to sell Schiff’s brands through other distribution channels, Kapoor said on a conference call with analysts the next day.
+(COST:US), and there’s an opportunity to sell Schiff’s brands through other distribution channels, Kapoor said on a conference call with analysts the next day.

 An acquisition of Schiff would propel Reckitt Benckiser to the U.S. leader in vitamins and supplements and help shield it from other seasonal businesses, according to Deborah Aitken, a London-based analyst for Bloomberg Industries.

 Investors are anticipating that Bayer will at least match the $42 a share that Reckitt Benckiser is willing to pay and that the bidding won’t stop there, Shah said.